Combat Fitness vs. Mountain Tactical Institute | Tactical Training Compared (2026)

 Performance tracking and progression matter

-The goal is continuous improvement across multiple domains
+The goal is continuous improvement across strength, endurance, and tactical performance domains

 Choose MTI if:

-The athlete is preparing for a very specific selection or event
+The athlete is preparing for a very specific event

 They prefer self-directed training